java/samples/README.md

 # Samples

 This repository contains sample code in order for developers to reproduce complex examples shared on https://inside.java or https://dev.java.
-The code is stored in a directory named after the URL slug of the published article.

 ## Installation